Eugenepark215/SoundButtonFuze/README.md

   * User can name their recorded sounds
   * User can submit and view recorded sound on homepage
   * User can view bookmarked sounds
+  * User can bookmark sounds

 ## Stretch Feature

-  * User can bookmark sounds
+  * User can unbookmark sounds
   * User can play a medley of their bookmarked sounds
   * User can upload and set an image for their recorded sound